Tax on Property Purchase and Sale in Pakistan (2026 Legal Guide) — Rules & Requirements

 Why do non-filers pay so much more tax?

 Differential withholding rates are the main pressure to enter the tax net.
-A non-filer pays 10.5% on property purchase under § 236K vs 3% for a filer — a Rs 30 lakh difference on a Rs 4 crore transaction.
-Becoming a filer in advance is essential.
+Under § 236K an active filer pays from 3% on a property purchase, a late filer from about 6%, and a non-filer far more (the non-filer rate rises in bands with the property's value) — easily a Rs 30 lakh+ difference on a Rs 4 crore transaction.
+There is now a separate, lighter 'late filer' tier between filer and non-filer, but becoming an active filer in advance is still much cheaper.

 When is capital gains tax exempt?